Monica Geingos: Personal life

 Geingos married the then president-elect of Namibia, Hage Geingob, on 14 February 2015, shortly before he was sworn into office.
 She served as First Lady from 21 March 2015 until 4 February 2024, when Geingob died.
-At Geingob's funeral, Geingos gave a eulogy in which she recounted that Geingob was born a peasant and died a president.
-She further described how, despite his modest upbringing, Geingob had accomplished remarkable feats and influenced numerous lives.
+At Geingob's funeral, Geingos gave a eulogy.

-Geingos premiered ‘Lead From Where You Are: The Journey of the Office of the First Lady (2015–2024)’, a documentary which recounts a near-decade of advocacy and impact under the Office of the First Lady and the One Economy Foundation (ONE).
+‘Lead From Where You Are: The Journey of the Office of the First Lady (2015–2024)’ was screened in 2025.

 Awards

-Mrs. Geingos was awarded the World Without AIDS Award from the German AIDS Foundation.
+Geingos was awarded the Dream Up, Speak Up, Stand Up Award, she is the third First Lady to receive the Award She was also awarded World Without AIDS Award from the German AIDS Foundation.

+Geingos received an honorary doctorate degree from the University of Johannesburg in South Africa on the 16 March 2026.
+This was due to her work in health promotion, which earned her international recognition and influence within the global health space.

 Legacy

 A school in Otjiwarongo, Monica Geingos Junior Secondary School is named after Mrs. Geingos.
 A street, Monica Geingos Street in Mondesa, Swakopmund is also named after her.